RadSense1 setup and options

 Changing settings

-If you keep double-clicking the button (within 5 seconds), you’ll start to see Red blinks instead of green.
+If you keep clicking the button (within 5 seconds), you’ll start to see Green blinks instead of red.
 This enables three modes with similar precision as above, but the first relay is now “sticky”.
 So when the user moves from Zone 1 to Zone 2, the first relay will stay on.
 It will stay on until the user moves out of Zone 1.
+If you’re using only one zone, both relays will turn on at once.

 Detection zones 1 and 2